-Join us on Saturday May 20th, 2017 for the second annual free walking tour of the past and present of Oretha Castle Haley Blvd./Dryades St.
+Join us on Saturday May 19th, 2018 for the third annual free walking tour of the past and present of Oretha Castle Haley Blvd./Dryades St.

-We will meet at the New Orleans Jazz Market at 1436 Oretha Castle Haley Blvd. (entrance in the rear of the building) with departure promptly at 10:00am.
+We will meet at the Dryades Public Market at 1307 Oretha Castle Haley Blvd. (entrance in the rear of the building) with departure promptly at 10:00am.

 Parking for the Jane Jacobs Walk is available free on the street.

-The guided portion of the walk will end by 12pm at 2000 Oretha Castle Haley Blvd., the Roux Carre food court.
+The guided portion of the walk will end by 11:45am at 2000 Oretha Castle Haley Blvd., the Roux Carre' food court.